EberlyODL/phys010sjv11/actually_doing_the_experiment_.md

 [ciscode|rev=1|tool=elmsmedia|item=2221|entity_type=node|render=display_mode|display_mode=image]

-In the current vs frequency, we see that the electric current only start once some threshold value of frequency is used.
+In the current vs frequency graph, we see that the electric current only start once some threshold value of frequency is used.

 ### Current vs voltage graph

 [ciscode|rev=1|tool=elmsmedia|item=2223|entity_type=node|render=display_mode|display_mode=image]

 The figure "Current vs Voltage" shows another strange aspect of the photoelectric effect.
-As you increase the intensity of the light, you get a bit more current but the stopping potential (and thus the kinetic energy of each electrons) does not seem to change.
+As you increase the intensity of the light, you get a bit more current but the stopping voltage (and thus the kinetic energy of each electrons) does not seem to change.

 > Fig. "Current vs Frequency" shows that there is a threshold frequency $f_0$ below which nothing happens.
 Fig. "Current vs Voltage" shows that, for positive potential, I can have a large current, and for any intensity of the light, the stopping potential $V_{stop}$ remains unchanged